ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-input}

-There are also inputs in the CKEditor&nbsp;5 UI library.
-There are a few use cases to put inputs inside a main toolbar, but you also can add them to balloon panels.
+The CKEditor&nbsp;5 UI library contains a few input elements.
+Usually, they are used in dropdowns and balloon panels, but you can also use them in a main toolbar.

+To create them, use the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class, which takes two parameters:

+* an instance of the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView#locale `locale`} class,
+* a helper function, depending on the type of field you want to create.

 ### Text

-You can use the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabaledFieldView`} class to instantiate an input.
-It takes two parameters: {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView#locale `locale`} and a helper function.
-Pass the {@link module:ui/labeledfield/utils#createLabeledInputText `createLabeledInputText()`} helper function to create a text input.
+To create a text field, pass the {@link module:ui/labeledfield/utils#createLabeledInputText `createLabeledInputText()`} helper function as the second parameter to the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class.

 ```js
 import { createLabeledInputText, LabeledFieldView } from '@ckeditor/ckeditor5-ui';